TheOdinProject/curriculum/archive/old_lessons/rails/introduction_to_rails/project_feet_wet.md

 ### Project: Starting The RoR Tutorial

 We will be using the Ruby on Rails Tutorial by Michael Hartl throughout this course.
-It is a complete, step-by-step walkthrough of building and testing a Twitter-like microblogging application.
+It is a complete, step-by-step walkthrough of building and testing a X(Twitter)-like microblogging application.
 It covers a lot of material but so does this course, so we'll be spacing out the chapters along the way to go with the appropriate lesson material.

 Though this tutorial is a major common theme across all the coming lessons and serves to tie them together into one major project, we'll also be building plenty of independent projects along the way.